 The Parrog, Newport Pembrokeshire

-Old Port and now small vessel moorings.
+Old Port, beach and small vessel moorings.

 The Parrog has a long history within the boating world.
 Originally created to serve as a port it still has some of its history visible.
 There is a lime kiln remaining along with some of the original quay walls.
 An old warehouse now houses the Boat Club, a members only club that has changing rooms, shower facilities and a bar.
 The Boat Club also now has a non members bar.

 There is a touring caravan park / camping site at The Parrog which sits just behind the quay wall and gives quick easy access to the beach.
 It is also only a short walk in to the main town of Newport from the camp site.
 Situated at the entrance to the camp site is Morawelon Cafe which has ice creams, drinks and a varied menu for lunches etc..

 The river at the Parrog is now far too shallow to house anything bigger than recreational and small fishing boats and the sand bar at The Cwm can make for some interesting navigational experiences depending on the tidal situation.